mavefka/feribot/README.md

 # FeriBot
- The infrastructure of my approved economy bot, which contains many features, can be used, but it is forbidden to share it without permission.
+ the infrastructure of my approved economy bot, which contains many features, can be used, but it is forbidden to share it without permission.

  Click .env file, and login with token and mongodb token.
  After, click the bs.bat file, and your bot is now active!